LCOGT/banzai/docs/banzai/index.rst

 Occasionally some cameras have been found to exhibit highly structured electrical pattern noise.
 Although it is not a common occurrence, it is still desirable to detect the issue as soon as possible.

-This algorithm computes a power array by taking the fourier transform of the full image, then collapsing the absolute values along the vertical axis.
-The SNR is then computed as:
+This algorithm computes a power array by taking the fourier transform of the full image, then taking the median of the absolute values along the vertical axis.
+Next, the SNR is computed as:

 SNR = [power - median(power)] / MAD(power)